 The American political scientist Francis Fukuyama (5) believes that "The end of history" is reached when liberal democracy as the "ultimate human form of government" prevailed worldwide.
 This ideal type of government would bring the best possible living conditions for all people.
 (See.
 "The start of the 21st century", under “Economy and Social Affairs”).

 The exponents of this “messianic liberalism” can certainly be compared with the missionaries.
 Both missionaries and preachers of neo-liberalism were or are unswervingly convinced of the correctness of their ideologies and do not consider it necessary to address the specific concerns - in culture, religion and economy - of the peoples to be converted.

 Since the (still) strongest world power stands behind the market fetishists, they achieved success in dismantling trade barriers, in deregulation and globalization.
 These measures helped the industrialized countries in particular, while the poor countries are still waiting for the promised upswing.

 All sorts of conspiracy theories are being spread from all sides.
 Secret societies like Freemasons or Illuminati allegedly plan overthrow, (occult) world domination with different means.
 Presumably, such horror stories are deliberately spread to distract from the true approaches to ruling the world.
 De facto, a capitalist economy supported by the western leading power is already in the process of taking on "world domination":

-The forces behind this system are the global banks and financial organizations, the military-industrial complex, the oil and energy giants, the biotech corporations and powerful media and communications companies with their fake news and blatant distortions of world events. "
+The powers behind this system are the global banks and financial organizations, the military-industrial complex, the oil and energy giants, the biotech corporations, and powerful media and communications companies with their fake news and blatant distortions of world events."